mtaqi04/SOFE3200-TASK-SCHDULER/notifications/README.md

 ## 🧩 Notes

--Works locally — no Gmail or external SMTP setup needed.
+- Works locally — no Gmail or external SMTP setup needed.

--Uses mailx or sendmail already available in Ubuntu.
+- Uses mailx or sendmail already available in Ubuntu.

--No changes were required in scheduler.sh or logging.sh for this sprint.
+- No changes were required in scheduler.sh or logging.sh for this sprint.

-- All emails are logged through the same logging system as the scheduler.

-- You can replace "student" in the command with any local Ubuntu username to deliver mail to that user.
+- You can replace "your@username" in the command with any local Ubuntu username to deliver mail to that user.

 ## 👧 Author

-Khushi Patel - Sprint 1
+*Khushi Patel - Sprint 1*